vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 built for retained samples.
 The full build is warning-free and all 20 CTest targets pass.

+### Return repeat-break effects directly

+Remove BranchResult and its duplicate taken flag.
+Both counted-repeat helpers now return Effects; formats that apply branch-only changes inspect flowOverride, which is present exactly when the repeat branch is taken.
+Capcom note attributes and Suzuki PS1 octave restoration use the same rule as repeat-until.

+This removes 10 production lines and one public result type.
+Existing tests cover side effects on the final pass, finite branches to previously visited commands, and format repeat behavior.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,